 James City County Watershed Protection Mini-grants

 Watershed protection mini-grants are available through the James City County's Protecting Resources in Delicate Environments (PRIDE) Program.
 Neighborhoods, storm water facility (BMP) owners, and community groups can qualify for up to $500.
 Projects emphasizing water quality improvement through watershed restoration/protection include tree planting, wetland planting, BMP restoration, and stream bank stabilization.

-EPA Environmental Education Grants are awarded annually to schools, nature centers, museums, and other nonprofit institution for professional development and training to educational providers including businesses, health care providers, community leaders, and adult populations.
+These grants are awarded annually to schools, nature centers, museums, and other nonprofit institution for professional development and training to educational providers including businesses, health care providers, community leaders, and adult populations.

-Wal-Mart Foundation provides grants in the areas of Community, Education, Children and the Environment.
+Wal-Mart provides grants in the areas of Community, Education, Children and the Environment.
 All requests for funding must be directed through your local Wal-Mart.

-Jenny's Heroes Community Grant Program offered by talk show host Jenny Jones will donate up to $25,000 for each project that will promise long-term benefits to the community.
+These grants are offered by talk show host Jenny Jones will donate up to $25,000 for each project that will promise long-term benefits to the community.
 There is no deadline.

 This program gives small monetary grants to schools, nature centers, or other non-profit educational organizations for the purpose of establishing outdoor learning centers.
 The grant recipient learning centers are those which most successfully reflect the Wild Ones mission to educate and share information about the benefits of using native plants in our landscape and to promote biodiversity and environmentally sound environmentally sound practices

-Outdoor Classroom Grant Program is a partnership of the Lowe's Charitable and Educational Foundation, International Paper and the International Paper Foundation, and NATIONAL GEOGRAPHIC EXPLORER classroom magazine.
+This is a partnership of the Lowe's Charitable and Educational Foundation, International Paper and the International Paper Foundation, and NATIONAL GEOGRAPHIC EXPLORER classroom magazine.
 As part of Lowe's continued commitment to public education, Lowe's will provide more than $200,000 in outdoor classroom grants to benefit public schools nationwide.
 Teachers may apply for grants up to $2,000.
 For school districts with major outdoor classroom projects, grants may be awarded for up to $20,000.

-National Geographic Society Education Foundation Teacher Grants support individual teachers or teaching teams in the classroom, district or community for work in four areas: 1) exploring uses of new technologies; 2) expanding student experimental learning opportunities; 3) providing professional development and mentoring; and 4) engaging families and/or communities in education.
+The National Geographic Society will support individual teachers or teaching teams in the classroom, district or community for work in four areas: 1) exploring uses of new technologies; 2) expanding student experimental learning opportunities; 3) providing professional development and mentoring; and 4) engaging families and/or communities in education.
 Grant amounts vary from $500 to $5,000.

-The Blue Sky Fund is dedicated to improving the lives of underprivileged children in Richmond, VA through outdoor based after-school programs.
+This organization is dedicated to improving the lives of underprivileged children in Richmond, VA through outdoor based after-school programs.

+Support a classroom or submit a proposal.
 DonorsChoose accepts project proposals from teachers and posts it to the website.
 Private donors can visit the website and choose which projects to fund.

-EPA Five-Star Restoration Program brings together citizen groups, corporations, youth conservation corps, students, landowners and government agencies to undertake projects that restore stream banks and wetlands.
+This program brings together citizen groups, corporations, youth conservation corps, students, landowners and government agencies to undertake projects that restore stream banks and wetlands.
 The program provides challenge grants, technical support, and peer information exchange to enable community-based restoration projects.